 Position your company to attract the type of applicant you want.
 Be sure to list the perks of your company in job listings.
 This will help applicants get an idea of company culture and decide if they’re a good fit before they’ve even been hired.
 For example, do you allow employees to work remotely often, or do you prefer they remain in the office every day?
 Understanding your demographic and what they find attractive in a role will help you develop these perk lists.

 This information shouldn’t be assumed, however.
-Do some research on your targeted candidate and design the job listing to fit that mindset.
+Do some research on your targeted candidate and optimize the job ad to fit that mindset.
 This doesn’t mean completely ruling out a demographic for candidacy.
 Your organization should never discriminate and should consider every candidate equally.
 But if you have an idea of the kind of candidate you’re looking for, it makes sense to tailor the job or company description accordingly so as to attract their attention.

 Tip: Looking to diversify your workplace?
 Check out our tips on hiring international employees!